computer-lab/computerlab.io/source/_posts/deploying-headless-wordpress-on-gcp.md

   ```

   You might also have issues with permissions that can be fixed with `sudo chmod
-  +x wordpress/wp-config.php`.
+  +rx wordpress/wp-config.php`.
 You can debug other tricky WordPress issues by
   `docker exec`ing into the container and running `tail -f
   /var/log/apache2/error.log`.